sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 ##### 3.2.1.6 - Taxes (Selling) (Video 053)
 ##### 3.2.1.7 - Taxes (Buying) (Video 054)
 ##### 3.2.1.8 - Sales Invoice (Video 055)
+Discounts:  If you apply a percentage discount over the Grand Total, the total will be:
+(Sum of itm x qty - Sales tax (included)) - ((Sum of itm x qty - Sales tax (included)) * % Discount)

 ##### 3.2.1.9 - Purchase Invoice (Video 056)
 ##### 3.2.1.10 -  Conciliation of Payments(Video 057)
 #### 3.2.2 - Human Resources